“A movement of the Spirit that calls us to prayer and to an unprecedented partnership in God’s mission around the world.”

 Commitment to Peace and Religious Freedom

-Vision 2033 is an initiative of the Baptist World Alliance, born as a response to the call for greater collaboration among Baptist communities around the world.
+Vision 2033 is an initiative of the Baptist World Alliance, born in response to the call for greater collaboration among Baptist communities around the world.

-UBLA embraced this vision and shared it throughout Latin America, promoting a participatory, inspiring, and hope-filled dialogue.
+UBLA has embraced this vision and is mobilizing all of Latin America, promoting a participatory, inspiring, and hope-filled dialogue.

 We are beginning a new chapter of our missionary commitment as Latin American Baptists, with our eyes set on 2033 and our hearts firmly grounded in Acts 2.